BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 multi_net.layers[:t]
 ```

-Hopefully there is a cheat-sheet to know what are the aliases of each interaction.
+Hopefully there is a cheat-sheet to indicate what the aliases of each interaction are.

 ```@example befwm2
 interaction_names()
 ```

-Now coming back to the trophic [`Layer`](@ref), you can see that it has three fields:
+Now, coming back to the trophic [`Layer`](@ref), you can see that it has three fields:

-  - `A`: the adjacency matrix that the species pairs between which
+  - `A`: the adjacency matrix that represents the species pairs between which
-    the interactions occur;
+    any interactions occur;
   - `intensity`: the strength of the non-trophic interaction;
   - `f`: the functional form of the non-trophic effect on the corresponding parameter
     (for more details see [Specifying non-trophic functional forms](@ref))